Anyone with coronavirus symptoms should self-isolate and get tested now, so we can control the virus and protect each other.

 There are two ways that you can get tested to confirm if you currently have coronavirus and both are provided free of charge.
 The test involves taking a swab of the nose and the back of the throat, which can be done by the person themselves (self-administered) or by someone else (assisted).

-There is a testing centre at Twickenham Stadium, when you book you will be given the option of a test centre based on nearest location to you and availability.
+There is a testing centre at Twickenham Stadium, regular testing available at Old Deer Park in Richmond and an additional walk-in testing site at the St Mary’s University Broom Road sports campus in Teddington.
+When you book a test you will be given the option of a test centre based on nearest location to you and availability.

 Some manufacturers are selling products containing COVID-19 testing kits that allow a swab or other type of sample to be taken at home or in the pharmacy setting, followed by a very rapid result within about ten minutes.